 Whether by accident or design, the government has drastically improved the economics of keeping our outdated coal fleet open, while at the same time failing to put in place any backstop to ensure they do not compromise our carbon reduction targets.

 Although a Lib Dem department (DECC) is one of the architects of this renewed threat, the party’s proposal to ban emissions from coal by 2025 is an important one.
 It is now crucial that the policy detail that follows is strong enough to actually result in an outright ban.

 Equally vital is that both the Labour Party and the Conservatives follow suit and commit to phasing out coal pollution once and for all.

 Lawrence Carter is a Greenpeace UK energy campaignerLike this article?
-Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.